The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Related Work

 \paragraph{Adapting pretrained vision models.} Large-scale pretrained image models such as CLIP~\cite{radford2021learning, cherti2023reproducible} offer transferable visual features that benefit a wide range of downstream vision tasks.
 It is now common practice to use pretrained models as a starting point when deploying downstream task-specific models instead of training them from scratch~\cite{wortsman2022robust, vasu2023mobileclip}.
 From an algorithmic perspective, many methods have been proposed to adapt CLIP models to downstream tasks, each with varying trade-offs~\cite{zhang2021tip, zhou2022learning, mao2022understanding, goyal2023finetune, bahng2022exploring, wortsman2022robust}.
 We choose to study simple full-finetuning, centering our work on the \textit{data} we adapt on as opposed to the algorithm.
 In particular, the quality and relevance of adaptation data has a crucial impact on downstream task performance; distribution shifts at inference time can significantly hurt performance~\cite{koh2021wilds}.
 Acquiring task-targeted data thus remains an active area of research~\cite{liu2023learning, wallingford2024neural, he2022generate}.
 Most related to our work is~\cite{liu2023learning, wallingford2024neural}, who also employ retrieval as a technique for collecting task targeted-data.
 Our work builds upon these methods to construct baselines for systematically measuring the true added utility of model-generated synthetic training images.

 \paragraph{Retrieval as a baseline for synthetic data.} Recent studies~\cite{zhou2023using,burg2023image} similarly use retrieval from generative model training data as a baseline for synthetic training images.
 For example, \cite{zhou2023using} adapts Stable Diffusion with real medical images and then generates synthetic medical images to train a ResNet from scratch; the resulting ResNet outperforms a ResNet trained on LAION-retrieved medical images.
 Consistent with our work, \cite{zhou2023using, burg2023image} find that in the low-data regime of general image recognition tasks (e.g., subsampled ImageNet-1K, STL-10), augmenting real datasets with LAION-retrieved images outperforms augmenting with Stable Diffusion generated images when training ResNets from scratch. \cite{burg2023image} further finds that this performance gap in the low-data regime persists across many synthetic image generation methods, including when they finetune Stable Diffusion with task-specific real data.
 In the medium-data regime (e.g. full ImageNet-1k), \cite{burg2023image} finds augmenting with synthetic data matches but does not outperform augmenting with retrieved data.
 Our work generalizes the shared motivation of measuring the utility of synthetic training images to the modern data-rich regime and a wide range of visual classification tasks.
-We center our experiments on the scaling behavior of synthetic versus retrieved data for finetuning a web-scale pretrained CLIP model on general image recognition (ImageNet-1K), fine-grained recognition (FGVC-Aircraft, Flowers102, StanfordCars), and abstract concepts (DTD).
-We show that retrieved data often strictly outperforms synthetic data even at large data scales.
-We further contribute analyses to unpack the consistently observed performance gap between synthetic and retrieved real training images.